MoAmr/modern-java-recipes/README.md

 used by the Collector.of factory methods, along with any desired characteristics.</h4>

 <h3><u>Note:</u></h3><h4>

 * A Supplier is used to create the container where temporary results are accumulated.

 * A BiConsumer adds a single element to the accumulator.

 * A BinaryOperator means that both input types and the output type are the same.

 </h4>

+<h3><u>Note:</u></h3><h4>Inside a lambda expression, if you want to access
+a variable defined outside it.
+Local variables accessed inside lambda expressions must be final or “effectively final.”
+Attributes can be both accessed and modified.</h4>

+<h3><u>Note:</u></h3><h4>Code in inner classes can access and modify the
+private attributes of the outer class.</h4>

+<h3><u>Note:</u></h3><h4>Technically, a function along with the accessible
+variables defined in its environment is called a closure.
+By that definition, Java is in somewhat of a gray area—local variables are accessible but cannot be modified.
+You could argue that Java 8 lambdas are actually closures, in that they are closed over values rather than variables.</h4>

+<h3><u>Note:</u></h3><h4>You can access local variables but not modifying them.</h4>

 --------------------------------------------------------------------------